jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/32-afghanistan.md

 It has little fish and rice.
 They also use of a mixture of cow's milk and water as an habitual beverage'.

 The king's arms reach down to below his knees.

-He has 100 chargers, every one 6 feet tall, also some dozen head of mules, three 30 feet bow high, which, on excursions, he rides alternately with the horses.
-His pulls several piculs, so that five or seven ordinary When he is
+He has 100 chargers, every one 6 feet tall, also some dozen head of mules, 3 feet tall.
+On excursions, he rides alternately with the horses.

+His bow pulls several piculs, so that 5-7 ordinary men cannot string it.

+When he is on horseback, he carries an iron mace weighing 50 catties.

 The Arabs and the West fear him.

-soil
-the people of the
-all
-are gold, silver,
-colours
-storax,
-men cannot
-on horseback, he carries an iron mace weighing wu-ming-i ym-no cloth,
-West
-fear

-products of the
+Their products are:
-gold brocade, camel's hair stuffs in and mo-so stones it. full 50 catties. him The J^), engraved opaque glass

-string
-all liquid1
+- gold, silver
+- yue-no cloth
+- gold brocade
+- camel hair stuffs in all colors
+- engraved opaque glass
+- liquid storax
+- wu ming i
+- mo so stones

 <!-- Notes.
 marks indicate passages taken from